Skip to main

 Prerequisites

-In preparation for the program, students should have taken an introductory microeconomics class (ECO 201 at UK), algebra and statistics.
+In preparation for the program, students should have taken at least one statistics and one algebra course.
 It is possible to take statistics concurrently in the first semester of MPP coursework, but it will not count towards the MPP degree.

 Four Components